RamisUrban/RamisUrban.github.io/01EastLondon.md

 <br>

 ## Key Findings
-The research uncovers that the gentrification and displacement happened in East London around 2010s is highly connected with the state-led transportation development projects and the following new construction under the concept of TOD(transit-oriented development).
+The research uncovers that the gentrification and displacement happened in East London around 2010s is highly connected with the state-led transportation development projects and the following new construction under the concept of TOD(transit-oriented development).There are mainly two takeaways:

-The results show that:

-**(1)** Significant housing price increase and significant drop in population retention rate around both lines, uplifted income level around London Overground, which protray the process of gentrification and displacement.
+**(1) There are significant housing price increase and population retention rate drop around both lines, as well as an uplifted income level around London Overground after the extension programmes, all of which protray the process of gentrification and displacement**.

-#### Table 1:Estimated Impact from Transportation Development

 <div style="text-align:center;">

+#### Table 1: Estimated Impact from Transportation Development

    <img src="{{ '/assets/img/featuredwork/01-EL/01-Table 1.jpg' | prepend: site.baseurl }}" style="height:auto; object-fit: cover; width:80%; margin: 0 auto;">
 </div>

-#### Line Graph 1:Estimated Impact on Median Housing Price

 <div style="text-align:center;">

+#### Line Graph 1: Estimated Impact on Median Housing Price

    <img src="{{ '/assets/img/featuredwork/01-EL/01-Linegraph1.jpg' | prepend: site.baseurl }}" style="height:auto; object-fit: cover; width:80%; margin: 0 auto;">
 </div>

 In the analysis of annual impact on the neighbourhoods along these two lines separately, heterogeneity is identified.
 For instance, housing prices surrounding the London Overground began their ascent after 2006, coinciding with the public announcement of the 'London Overground' project.
 In contrast, the areas around the Dockland Light Railway saw a delayed surge, with prices taking off only after the end of the London Olympic Games.
 This observation underscores the intricate interplay between transportation development and various policy initiatives, as well as investment activities.

-#### Line Graph 2:Estimated Impact on Population Retention Rate

 <div style="text-align:center;">

+#### Line Graph 2: Estimated Impact on Population Retention Rate

    <img src="{{ '/assets/img/featuredwork/01-EL/01-Linegraph2.jpg' | prepend: site.baseurl }}" style="height:auto; object-fit: cover; width:80%; margin: 0 auto;">
 </div>